oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ## Weapon Frames

-* Axe or Hammer: Add +Trauma to Payload when you Push within Strike
+* Axe or Hammer: Deliver +Trauma when you Push within Strike
 * Claws or Knives: Your Strike Range is -1, but your max Charges increases +2
 * Gauntlet or Pistols: Increase Throwdown Draw by +1
 * Bow or Rifle: +1 Strike Range